HVML/HVML-Docs/en/the-initial-idea-of-hvml-en.md

 The main points are as follows:

-1. The HTML document generated by the code or the changes to the HTML document will be sent to the device through a long connection similar to WebSocket, and the device will re-render the user interface based on this information.
+1. The HTML document generated by the code or the changes to the HTML document will be sent to the device through a long connection similar to WebSocket.
+And the device will re-render the user interface based on this information.
 1. The code monitors the data sent by the smart bracelet (device) to the cloud through MQTT, including heartbeat, temperature, steps and other information, and updates the corresponding label content.
 1. The code sets a timer, runs every 1 second, and updates the label content corresponding to the clock.
 1. The code uses an external selection executor `CDumpEvent` to dump all events from `mqtt` to the cloud database.

 This brings about the following notable changes:

-1. The complex logic code will all run on the cloud, and the device only needs to have an HTML/XML user agent with sufficient functions, and usually only needs to include a renderer to render the final user interface according to the DOM tree and CSS.
+1. The complex logic code will all run on the cloud.
+And the device only needs to have an HTML/XML user agent with sufficient functions, and usually only needs to include a renderer to render the final user interface according to the DOM tree and CSS.
 1. When we need to adjust the display effect or function of the device, we only need to modify the HVML code without updating the firmware of the device.
 1. We can also use external scripts to organically integrate other functions running on the cloud, such as database storage, data analysis, and artificial intelligence.

-Writing here, the author is really moved by the point of view I have always emphasized: **Programming language is the thing that determines the soul and genes of the operating system, and it is the jewel in the crown of the basic software ecology! **
+Writing here, the author is really moved by the point of view he has always emphasized: **Programming language is the thing that determines the soul and genes of the operating system, and it is the jewel in the crown of the basic software ecology! **

 ## HVML Reference Implementation Development Team

-What HVML looks like, probably now.
+Now, the appearance of HVML is roughly formed.
 HVML can be realized, which is a large software project no less than a browser engine.
 In addition, HVML can be used in various scenarios, and can be bound to different external scripting languages to form different systems.
 If we want to apply HVML to a cloud environment, we also need to develop an application server.

-As the author said in the novel "Kao Ding Ji": **The so-called Gang Ju Mu Zhang, this programming language is that Gang**.
+As the author said in the novel "Biographic of Coding": **Like the old saying, once the key link is grasped, everything falls into place.
+The programming language is that key link.**.
 The changes brought about by a new programming language involve the reconstruction of basic software, changes in development models, changes in development tools, and the generation of new protocols and software.
 At the same time, it also involves changes in the upstream and downstream cooperation relationships in the industry.
 Just imagine, if the cloud applications described in this article become a reality, will the many efforts we are making in the IoT operating system be worthless?

 In order to let everyone see how HVML actually turns as soon as possible, the author organized a small open source collaborative team to develop a reference implementation of HVML, with the goal of providing a solution for the Python ecosystem that can directly use Web front-end technology.
 The development team is now working, and we will report back as soon as we have results.

 We expect more people or companies to join in the development of the HVML reference implementation.
 However, it takes a long period for a new programming language to mature from birth to maturity.
 Before seeing how HVML works, most people will hold a wait-and-see attitude.
 This is human nature.
-But opportunities must be reserved for those with a heart.
+But opportunities must be reserved for conscientious people.

-- If you are an ambitious basic software company, a potential user of HVML, or an upstream operating system company, such as a chip company, you can join the HybridOS partner program (see <https://hybridos.fmsoft.cn/members> for details) ), send several engineers to participate in the development of the HVML reference implementation.
+- If you own a promising basic software company, a potential user of HVML, or an upstream operating system company, such as a chip company, you can join the HybridOS partner program (see <https://hybridos.fmsoft.cn/members> for details) ), send several engineers to participate in the development of the HVML reference implementation.
 The author believes that your team and company will benefit greatly from this.
 - If you represent an individual, you can give a reward to the HVML reference implementation project (reward at the end of the article or go to the web page <https://store.fmsoft.cn/campaign/denoteoss-lt>).
-Your encouragement, big or small, will become the driving force for us to move forward!
+Your encouragement, no matter big or small, will become the driving force for us to move forward!

 Stay tuned, a revolution is slowly kicking off!